Palace of the Normans - Royal Palace

 Palace of the Normans or Royal Palace of Palermo

-So the Chapel represent a very elegant harmony of styles: Norman architecture and décor, Arabic Arches and scripts embelling the roof, Byzantine style in the dome and mosaics.
-Not to forget the Carolingian Throne, a set stage for royal reception, with balcony which permitted the king to see the religious events from there.
-Of great beauty and valuable art is the muqarnas ceiling where hundreds of facets were designed and painted, scenes of daily life with animals, plants and flowers and also some scenes still now not completely explained.
-Probably influenced by Abbasid Iraqi art, these scenes and paintings are innovative and therefore presents Characters and animals in a more realistic way.
+So that the Chapel represents a very elegant harmony of styles and different religions: Norman architecture and décor, Arabic Arches and scripts embelling the roof, Byzantine style in the mosaics and dome.
+The Carolingian Throne is very important as well, it was a set stage for royal reception, with his balcony which permitted the king to see the religious events from there, in a central focal position.

 Palermo Palatine Chapel